crescent-network/crescent/x/farming/spec/02_state.md

 ## Base Plan

-A base plan is the simplest and most common plan type, which just stores all requisite fields directly in a struct.
+A base plan is the simplest and most common plan type that just stores all requisite fields directly in a struct.

 ```go
 // BasePlan defines a base plan type.
 It contains all the necessary fields